freemvmt/two-towers-overlords/freemvmt/README.md

 python search.py --build-index --model custom_weights.pt --index-info --top-k 20 "what is a hummingbird moth"
 ```

+NB.
+If for some reason the wrong projection dimension value is being read out of the model state, you can override with a flag, e.g. `--dims 512`.

 ### Configuration Options

 | Parameter | Default | Description |